Nutlope/docs/autocomplete/scripting.md

 You can add a Fig object to your package.json, which will allow Fig to automatically generate autocomplete suggestions when using your project.

-Including the Fig object can serve as a This can be useful when sharing a node-based internal tool with team members who all have Fig installed.
+Including the Fig object can serve as a quick reference guide for your project's CLI commands.
+This can be useful when sharing a node-based internal tool with team members who all have Fig installed.

 ```json
 {